PatAltimore/Docs/git-github-workflow-tutorial.md

 Now do likewise with "upstream": `git remote remove upstream` followed by `git remote add upstream http://GITHUB-USERNAME:NEWLY-CREATED-ACCESS-TOKEN@github.com/Microsoft/Docs.git`.

->[!IMPORTANT]
-> When giving you a personal access token, Github warns that you will never again see it on their website.
+**IMPORTANT:**: When giving you a personal access token, Github warns that you will never again see it on their website.
 Fortunately, if you embed it into your aliases, you can later view it (and, more importanly, copy it for use in other repos) using the aforementioned `git remote -v` command.

 ## Sync the repo and create a working branch

 Enter `git pull upstream master:BRANCH-NAME`.
 "BRANCH-NAME" can be anything you choose, but it's best to make it relevent to the changes you are making (in this instance, something like "training" or "tutorial").

->[!NOTE]
-> Even though you are working in a clone of your fork ("origin"), you generally sync with the main repo ("upstream").
+**NOTE:**: Even though you are working in a clone of your fork ("origin"), you generally sync with the main repo ("upstream").
 When other contributors make changes they will merge them into the main repo, so syncing with "upstream" ensures you have the most up-to-date files.

 If you receive an error when attempting a sync, you have likely set up your "upstream" alias incorrectly.
 Review and repeat the steps above, if necessary.